oskardudycz/event-driven.io/content/posts/2026-03-16--interactive_rubber_ducking_with_gen_ai/index.pl.md

 **One of the ways that helped me is something I call _"Interactive Rubber-Ducking"_.**

-Initially, I called it just [brainstorming](https://www.architecture-weekly.com/p/start-alone-then-together-why-software), but that wouldn't be precise, as I'm using it to brainstorm ideas, more to challenge and clarify them.
+Initially, I called it just [brainstorming](https://www.architecture-weekly.com/p/start-alone-then-together-why-software), but that wouldn't be precise, as I'm using it not to brainstorm ideas, more to challenge and clarify them.

 Most of the code I write nowadays is done in [my OSS projects](https://github.com/oskardudycz/).
 I'm grateful to have a [great community](https://discord.gg/fTpqUTMmVa) with people actively contributing in different ways; still, the canonical design and code work is on my side.
 As I work in an event-driven niche, I'm often alone with my own thoughts.
 I try to use the [RFC process](https://www.architecture-weekly.com/p/workflow-engine-design-proposal-tell) and discuss it with other fellow humans, but they are not always available.
 Even if they do, to avoid wasting their time, I need to know what to tell or ask them.
 I need to give some proposals (with alternatives) to have an [effective discussion](/pl/fifteen_tips_on_how_to_run_meetings_effectively/).
 I may seem organised, but that's not always the thing.
 Sitting in your own head is not a great place to be in general.
 If you're a technical leader or an architect, I'm sure that you know that solitude too well.